 Destroyed in a fire when it was 100 years old and it has since been rebuilt by locals and now has 116 pillars.

 Inside the pagoda are four Buddhist temples, each facing a different direction.
-The inside of each temples are covered in elaborate, colourful paintings.
+The inside of each temple is covered in elaborate, colourful paintings.

 Hotels in Kratie